-Over 63 million tons of food are wasted each year.
-That’s roughly 40% of all available food in the United States.
+Over 80 million tons of food are wasted each year.
+That means roughly 35% of all available food in the United States goes unsold or uneaten.
 Lovin’ Spoonfuls is committed to mitigating the environmental impact that wasted food has on our planet while addressing food insecurity in our communities.

 To combat wasted food:

 - In the United States, we produce enough food to feed far more than our population1.

-- Wasted food consumes 21% of our nation’s freshwater and 18% of crop land and accounts for 21% of our landfill volume4.
+- Wasted food consumes 14% of our nation’s freshwater and 18% of cropland and accounts for 24% of our landfill volume1.

 - The value of food wasted annually in the U.S. is over $285 billion1.